Tsai says U.S. National Guard planning 'cooperation' with Taiwan military | Law-Order

 The United States is planning on "cooperation" between its National Guard and Taiwan's military, Taiwan President Tsai Ing-wen said on Tuesday, deepening security ties in the face of what Taipei's government complains is a rising threat from China.

-China's military said last week it had recently conducted an exercise around Taiwan as a "solemn warning" against its "collusion" with the United States.
-That came after U.S. President Joe Biden angered China by appearing to signal a change in a U.S. policy of "strategic ambiguity" on Taiwan by saying the United States would get involved militarily if China were to attack the island.
-U.S. officials said there had been no change in policy.

-Meeting visiting U.S. Senator Tammy Duckworth at her office in Taipei, Tsai noted that Duckworth was one of the main sponsors of the Taiwan Partnership Act, which had received bipartisan support in the U.S. Congress though has yet to become law.
+Meeting visiting U.S. Senator Tammy Duckworth in Taipei, Tsai noted that Duckworth was one of the main sponsors of the Taiwan Partnership Act, which has received bipartisan support though has yet to become law.
 "As a result, the U.S. Department of Defense is now proactively planning cooperation between the U.S. National Guard and Taiwan's defense forces," Tsai said, without giving details.

+"We look forward to closer and deeper Taiwan-U.S. cooperation on matters of regional security," she added.
 Taiwanese media has previously reported that Taiwan could partner with Hawaii's National Guard for the program.

-"We look forward to closer and deeper Taiwan-U.S. cooperation on matters of regional security," Tsai added.
+The exercise by China's military came after U.S. President Joe Biden angered China by appearing to signal a change in a U.S. policy of "strategic ambiguity" on Taiwan by saying the United States would become involved militarily if China were to attack the island.
+U.S. officials said there had been no change in policy.
+Tsai has been overseeing the modernization of Taiwan's armed forces, including reforming its reserve forces to make them more combat-capable.

+Speaking later with Taiwan Premier Su Tseng-chang, Duckworth said she had brought with her the director of the U.S. National Guard's State Partnership Program "which will be working with you on setting up your all-out defense".
+She did not elaborate.
+The State Partnership Program pairs U.S. National Guard units with other countries to help with training and interoperability.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)